m0ru/bak/02a_state_of_the_art.md

   * [x] (action-creators (for pre-processing))
   * [x] actions
   * [x] dispatcher
-  * [x] seperation of concerns by having subfunctions for reducer
+  * [x] separation of concerns by having subfunctions for reducer
   * [x] reduction function
     * [x]  synchronous (can't do asynch side-effects here)
     * [x] (supposed to be) side-effect free. do as much as business logic as possible here.